georchestra/georchestra/ldapadmin/README.md

 The page shows a form with typical fields: name, org, role, geographic area, email, phone nb, details.

+There's also a captcha (for instance based on http://www.google.com/recaptcha) to prevent batch form submissions.

-Once submitted, the form disappears and a (configurable) message says something like "Your request has been submitted to an administrator, and should be taken into account in the next hours"
+Once submitted, the form disappears and a (configurable) message says something like "Your request has been submitted to an administrator, and should be taken into account in the next hours.
+Watch your email."

+What happens here ?
+New users will be recorded in the LDAP and affected to a PENDING_USERS groups.
+An admin will then be able to move them to SV_USERS group.

+### Edit user details

+Two pages:
+ * First one (default one): users should be able to edit a subset of LDAP fields, namely: sn, givenName, mail, o, title, postalAddress, postalCode, registeredAddress, postOfficeBox, physicalDeliveryOfficeName.
+On this page, there will be a link to the userPassword change page.
+ * userPassword change UI: will display 3 fields.
+The first one is the current user password, the two other ones are for the new one.
+If the two latest fields do not match (client-side check), the user won't be able to submit the form and the "new password mismatch" message will be displayed.
+If the current password is wrong (server side check), the form will be redisplayed with clean fields, and a message will display "invalid password".

 Private UI
 ----------

-The private UI will be available at /ldapadmin for members of SV_ADMIN and SV_ADMIN_USERS only.
+The private UI will be available at /ldapadmin for members of the SV_ADMIN and SV_ADMIN_USERS groups.

+See the wireframe in the current folder.

+### Center pane

+Dedicated to users:
+ * a toolbar with a "new user" button, and a "selected users" menu item (disabled when no user is selected)
+ * a scrollable grid, with a checkbox selection model, showing a subset of user attributes
+ * on grid item double click, a window pops up (same as "new user" window), which allows user details editing (password change not allowed)

+### New User/Edit User window

+Featuring:
+ * a form for user details,
+ * a tree view of groups the user belongs to, with a checkbox selection model to edit.

+When creating a new user (and only in this case), a **strong** password will be generated and sent to the new user by email.

+#### Left pane

+Dedicated to groups:
+ * tree view of groups, with intermediate nodes for group types (SV_*, EL_*, ...) - group types should be configurable
+ * ability to filter users list by one group (on group name click)
+ * button to add a new group
+ * button to remove a group (users will **not** be deleted)

+Members of the SV_ADMIN_USERS group will have the same UI, but some buttons will not be shown (or disabled) : group add/remove, "selected users" > "add/remove from group"
+They will have the right to create/read/update/delete users only from the same EL_* groups they belong to.

 Notes
 -----